Pre Workout vs Protein Shake

-You’re probably already aware of the benefits of both types of supplements but knowing a bit more about each one works can be very beneficial when you’re looking to make a decision about which one is the right choice for you.
+You’re probably already aware of the potential benefits of both types of supplements but knowing a bit more about each one works can be very beneficial when you’re looking to make a decision about which one is the right choice for you.

 But there is a bit more to it than that, and things can get complicated especially when some fitness experts actually recommend taking a protein shake before your workout.